infominer33/infominer33.github.io/_pages/index.md

 I follow cryptographers, developers, academics, cypherpunks, maximalists, generalists, enterprise, traders, etc. — re-tweeting valuable information to collect, organize, and catalog in the 100+ channels of [Source⧉Crypto Discord Chat](https://discord.gg/ahTuPMY).

-I've gradually been moving those links from discord to Github in TOML format, to become a database that powers a dynamic web portal.
-From there, it's not so hard to spin up [github-pages](/notes.html) for it all.
+I've gradually been figuring out the best ways to structure that data, generate pages with it, and create dynamic resources that are fine-tuned to the users research needs.

 This is just the beginning of what will become an epic repository of knowledge.